 Mauritania Country Report

-Overall terrorism risks in Mauritania are high, both from Mali-based militant groups and from less capable homegrown jihadist sympathisers, some of which are likely to identify with the Islamic State but unlikely to receive its direct funding or material support.
-Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott and Ghazouani's presidency of the G5 Sahel since February 2020 moderately increase the likelihood of attempted attacks in urban centres, especially against French or government targets in the capital, Nouakchott.
-Al-Qaeda in the Islamic Maghreb has previously launched two attempted IED attacks in Nouakchott against the French embassy, the last in 2009.
+Overall terrorism risks in Mauritania are elevated, both from Mali-based militant groups and from less capable homegrown jihadist sympathisers, some of which are likely to identify with the Islamic State but unlikely to receive its direct funding or material support.
+Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott and Ghazouani's presidency of the G5 Sahel since February 2020 moderately increase the likelihood of attempted attacks in urban centres, especially against French or government targets.
+The unusual reference to Mauritania in an AQIM statement on 8 May is likely due to Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott.
 Southern and western areas bordering Mali are particularly high-risk locations for militant activity as Islamic State fighters are displaced from Libya or seek to cross the border to join Boko Haram.

 Mauritania has no outstanding territorial disputes and the risk of interstate war is moderate in the three-year outlook.
-Tensions along the border with Moroccan-controlled Western Sahara and disputes with Senegalese fishers in Mauritanian territorial waters are the main potential flashpoint for conflict, although this remains unlikely in the one-year outlook.
-There is a high risk of fighting between Mauritanian security forces and jihadists armed with small-arms, as well as with drug traffickers in provinces bordering Mali, especially the desert areas of Hodh al-Charqui and Hodh al-Gharbi, which militants sometimes use as a route between northern and southern Mali.
+Skirmishes along the border with Moroccan-controlled Western Sahara and disputes with Senegalese fishers in Mauritanian territorial waters are the main potential flashpoint for conflict, although this remains unlikely in the one-year outlook.
+There is a high risk of fighting between Mauritanian security forces and jihadists armed with small-arms, as well as with drug traffickers in provinces bordering Mali, especially the desert areas of Hodh al-Charqui and Hodh al-Gharbi, which militants use as a route between northern and southern Mali.

 Vaccinations required to enter the country